CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

-# project-chati_merchant_osullivan_ki
+# The DNA Compare-Inator

-### project-chati_merchant_osullivan_ki created by GitHub Classroom
-This project takes a set of DNA strands - a sequence of nucleotide base pairs represented by A,T,C, and G - and identifies pairwise differences between the nucleotide bases from each DNA strand.
-We can compare deletions and insertions within the two DNA strands to identify points of difference and overall similarities.
+This project takes a set of DNA strands - a sequence of nucleotide base pairs represented by A,T,C, and G - and first converts them to mRNA sequences via the process of transcription.
+Next, the mRNA sequences are converted to amino acids via the process of transcription.
+This involves splitting the mRNA sequences into subsets of 3 nucleotide base pairs (codons), which map to amino acid residues that form peptide chains.
+Finally, the two output peptide chains are compared based on the degree of overlapping amino acid residues.

+##### Project Github Names
+###### project-chati_merchant_osullivan_ki
+###### project-chati_merchant_osullivan_ki created by GitHub Classroom

 # Iteration 1 | 03/30/2022

 ## Stories Completed

-## Overview

 ### Command Line Initiation
+- The program can be initiated from the command line with the set of commands provided at the bottom of this document

 ### Read Sample DNA Sequences from Text File
 - The program is able to take in a text file that contains 2 DNA sequences; one for each line